-Both Commodore and Atari versions will be saved onto Side 1 of thy disk.
+Atari, Commodore 64 and IBM PC/PCjr Versions Commodore, Atari, and IBM versions will be saved onto Side 1 of thy disk.
 When thou art ready to save a game, type "SAVE" and the game will prompt thee for a slot number.
 If thy mind has changed and thou dost not want to save a game, the ESC key on the Atari or the left arrow key on the Commodore 64 wilt continue thee on thy journey.
-Otherwise, thou then needs type in a number from 1 to 6.
-Thou art then asked if thou art sure.
-Type in a "Y" if thou art and "N" if thou aren't.
+Otherwise, thou then needs type in a number from 1 to 6, or 1 to 3 in the IBM version.
+If thou art using a Commodore or Atari then thou shalt be asked if thou art sure.
+Type in a "Y" if thou art and "N" if thou art not.
 Once thy game has been saved, thou canst resume where thou left off, or turn off thy computer.
 To start up again, boot thy game disk, and when thou art prompted for a command, simply type "RESTORE".
 Thou wilt be asked for the slot number thy game was saved in.
-Make sure Side 1 is facing up and type in that number.
+If thou art using Commodore 64 or Atari, make sure Side 1 is facing up and type in that number.
 Once the game information has been read by thy computer thou wilt be ready to begin where thou left off.